zoeannp/jztc_group_project/README.md

 # To do

 - Zoe: Web pages aren't displaying properly, can you fix it please, as we can't access the settings? thanks.
-- Zoe: Can you also add kanban board?